-To prevent and resolve homelessness, social exclusion and housing poverty by providing practical, realistic, tailored support so that each person can find a route out of homelessness, maintain a home and achieve their individual potential.
+To prevent and resolve homelessness, social exclusion and housing-related poverty by providing practical, tailored support so that each person can find and sustain a home and achieve their individual potential.
 To develop and influence local and national homelessness strategies, policies and practice.

 The Whitechapel Centre was started in 1975 to meet the needs of homeless people in Liverpool.
 This is still our main aim and we are committed to it, but we have learnt a lot since then, we are facing new challenges and we are continually adapting.